The island on the south side of Chicago.

 The primary Baseline logomark was built with layers of important symbolism.
 Its partnership with minimalism helps to explain an intricate narrative.
 The ten circles symbolize both basketballs and the ten players needed for a standard game.
 One circle is divided, symbolizing a division of community, the minority and the majority.
 When counted in sequence, one and nine, they form nineteen, a significant nod to Chicago’s 19th Ward.

 The secondary Baseline logomark complements the primary mark by simplifying the narrative in favor of practicality.
-The sharp, assertive lines of the “19” evoke strength and impact, while the ball integrated in counter space signifies basketballs belonging within the nineteenth ward
+The sharp, assertive lines of the “19” evoke strength and impact, while the ball integrated in the counter space signifies basketballs belonging within the nineteenth ward

 Adapted from Neulis Sans, a typeface that is crafted to be accessible and unique, the letter forms of the baseline wordmark represent “the shapes of the court”, such as the threepoint line, baskets or key.